A Christmas gnome

 Birth of an English run machine, Alastair Cook, who exploded into Test cricket at 20 with a hundred against India in 2006.
 A stylish batsman with a simple approach to batting, Cook cemented his spot with back-to-back hundreds against Pakistan in 2006.
 He scored seven Test hundreds by his 23rd birthday, and the following year, in New Zealand, he became the youngest England batsman to score 2000 Test runs.
-In the 2010-11 Ashes he scored 766 runs in seven innings to set up England's first win in Australia in 24 years, and became the second-youngest batsman after Sachin Tendulkar to cross 5000 Test runs.
+In the 2010-11 Ashes he scored 766 runs in seven innings to set up England's first win in Australia in 24 years.
 The following season Cook was given the one-day captaincy.
-In 2012, when Andrew Strauss retired after England lost the series and the No. 1 ranking to South Africa, Cook took over in Tests as well and led the side to a historic series win in India, where he also became England's leading Test century-maker and the youngest player to pass 7000 runs.
-He led England to a 3-0 win over Australia in the home Ashes in 2013 but surrendered the urn later that year after a forgettable 100th Test in Perth.
+In 2012, when Andrew Strauss retired after England lost the series and the No. 1 ranking to South Africa, Cook took over in Tests as well, and led the side to a historic series win in India, where he also became England's leading Test century-maker and the youngest player to pass 7000 runs.
+He then led England to a 3-0 win over Australia in the home Ashes in 2013 but surrendered the urn later that year after a forgettable 100th Test in Perth.
 Shortly before his 30th birthday, and two months before the World Cup of 2015, he was sacked as England's ODI captain in the wake of poor batting form and results.
 Cook showed his resilience by leading England to a 3-2 Ashes win that summer, and then produced the longest innings in England's Test history, and the third-longest of all time, during his 836-minute 263 in Abu Dhabi in October.

 On his Test debut, Tony Lewis followed the nightmare start of a first-knock duck with a captain's innings of 70 not out that led his team to victory at Delhi, a series lead England couldn't hold.